-If we go off the pill, how do we deal with our feelings of legitimate resentment against the burden of total responsibility for birth control?
-This is painful because it brings home very sharply our vulnerability; we are the ones who get pregnant.
-From the male point of view, "the chick got herself knocked up."
+No matter what kind of birth control we choose (except condoms), how do we deal with our feelings of legitimate resentment against the burden of total responsibility for birth control?
+This is painful because it brings home very sharply our vulnerability, we are the ones who get pregnant.
+From the male point of view, "the chick got herself knocked up".
 This kind of attitude fills us with such rage that we often take it out on men.
 We have to begin to be open with each other and with men about this problem.

 If we are going to have sex, we must use contraception.
 According to United States mortality statistics, 100,000 pregnancies would result in about 25 maternal deaths-eight times the death rate associated with the pill from blood clotting.
-Of those women who terminate their pregnancies through illegal abortions, about 1 in 100 will die.
+Of those women who terminate their pregnancies through illegal abortions, about 1 in 500 will die.
 So if we choose to stop using the pill because we are concerned for our health and safety, we'd better be sure that we are protecting ourselves from the higher health risks of pregnancy and abortions.

-The only more or less effective methods of birth control, apart from the pill are the diaphragm with cream or jelly, the condom, or the intrauterine device.
+The only more or less effective methods of birth control, apart from the pill, are the diaphragm with cream or jelly, the condom, foam and condom, or the LU.D.
 Other methods can significantly reduce fertility, but are not effective control methods.
-The fact that there is no effective, safe, and esthetically pleasing birth control method serves to maintain the dependent-submissive relationship women have visa-vis men.
-A woman is the one who risks impregnation and if a man doesn't stand by her and support her, she has to face the social indignation and psychological turmoil alone.
-She almost has to feel dependent on him, to feel that he will not "let her down."
+The fact that there is no effective, safe, and esthetically pleasing birth control method serves to maintain the dependent-submissive relationship women have vis-a-vis men.
+A women is the one who risks impregnation and if a man doesn't stand by her and support her, she has to face the social indignation and psychological turnoil alone.
+She almost has to feel dependent on him, to feel that he will not "let her down".
 And how humiliating if he does!
-When a relationship which is supposed to be based on mutual respect and/or love is in actuality based on this kind of fear and dependence, we can understand the source of much female anxiety in sexuality.
-Is it this dependence which is one of the sources of our feeling compelled to "sell" ourselves to a man, pleasing him through consuming a billion dollars worth of cosmetics a year, changing the fashion of our dress every three months, playing the jolly, industrious housewife?
+When a relationship which is ideally based on mutual respect and/or love has in it this kind of fear and dependence, we can understand the source of much female anxiety in sexuality.
+Is it this dependence which is one of the sources of our feeling compelled to "sell" ourselves to a man, pleasing him through consuming a billion dollars worth of cosmetics a year, changing the fashion of our dress every three months, playing the jolly industrious housewife?

-We women demand birth control, not so that we can be used by men in demeaning or inhumane relationships; a liberated woman does not mean a "free fuck."
+We women demand birth control, not so that we can be used by men in demeaning or inhumane relationships; a liberated woman does not mean a "free fuck".
 Even as these imperfect methods of birth control become more and more available, men have put pressure on women to fuck, and many of us feel ourselves under an external pressure to do so, but with those terrible feelings of guilt, anxiety and disgust.
-In a submissive, dependent relationship, where women are afraid to make sexual demands, afraid to demand that men touch us where it feels good; in a culture where women have been so conditioned that we have been afraid to experiment with and explore our bodies so we don't always know what would feel good: in a world-historical situation where women have been inferior and powerless-what will it take for us to have pleasurable, fulfilling, guilt-free sexual relations?
+In a submissive, dependent relationship, where women are afraid to make sexual demands, afraid to demand that men touch us where it feels good; in a culture where women have been so conditioned that we have been afraid to experiment with and explore our bodies so we don't always know what would feel good; in a world-historical situation where women have been inferior and powerless - what will it take for us to have pleasurable, fulfilling, guilt-free sexual relations?
 Far more than just good birth control methods.
-But that, at
+But that, at least, is a start.